 For a competition thought of as a bunch of international friendlies with a trophy handed out at the end of it, the Brazilian-hosted tournament threw up some watchable games and a final that most everyone wanted to see.
 Until we saw it, that is.

 Brazil’s dismantling of Spain was so emphatic that the matchup was over as a contest by half-time.
 Be careful what you wish for.

-While many are busying themselves dissecting the 2010 World Cup winners and Euro ’08 and ’12 champs’ performance – wondering if their reign as the world’s kings are over – there are others pronouncing Brazil as 2014 World Cup winners-in-waiting.
+While many are busying themselves dissecting the 2010 World Cup winners and Euro ’08 and ’12 champs’ performance – wondering if their reign as the world’s kings is over – there are others pronouncing Brazil as 2014 World Cup winners-in-waiting.
 Woahh there!

-Here are five reasons why I believe Brazil will more than likely not be winning next year’s World Cup.
+Here are five reasons why I believe Brazil will more than likely not be winning next year’s World Cup:

 Yes, sometimes you can look just too darn impressive for your own good.
 On the field, and from the get-go, everything turned out the way Seleção and its soccer-mad fans wanted it to.
 Better than expected.

 And off it, you could argue that the anti-government protests caused by anger over the billions of public dollars being spent on next year’s World Cup versus the lack of investment in public services had a positive influence on Brazil’s on-field antics also.

 The political waves of protest formed a bond between the team and the terraces, driving the squad to a fourth Confederations Cup victory.

 As we’ve all been reminded these past few days, Brazil won the 2009 and 2005 Confederations Cups, but got no further than the quarterfinals at the 2006 and 2010 World Cups.
 In fact, they comprehensively overcame Argentina 4-1 in 2005’s final and went into the big dance as strong favorites.